Vézère

 The Vézère ([vezɛʁ]; Vesera) is a 211-km-long river in southwestern France.
 It is an important tributary to the Dordogne.
 Its source is in the northwestern part of the elevated plateau known as the Massif Central.
-It flows into the Dordogne near Le Bugue.
-A tributary of the Vézère is the Corrèze.
+It flows into the Dordogne from the right near Le Bugue.
+The river Corrèze is a tributary of the Vézère.

 The Vézère Valley is famed for its prehistoric cave systems, containing numerous cave paintings and hominid remains.
 UNESCO collectively designated these a World Heritage Site in 1979.
 Among the sites with remarkable caves is Lascaux.

 Geography

 The Vézère takes its source in the bog of Longéroux, on the plateau of Millevaches, in the Massif Central in Corrèze, at 887 meters above sea level, in the commune of Meymac, west of the Puy Pendu (973 m) in the forest of Longéroux, at the place called sources de la Vézère.
 It flows into the Dordogne on the right bank at Limeuil, at an altitude of 50 metres.
-Its main tributary is the Corrèze, their confluence is located in the western suburbs of Brive-la-Gaillarde.
+Its main tributary is the Corrèze; their confluence is located in the western suburbs of Brive-la-Gaillarde.
 Other tributaries are the Loyre, the Bradascou and the Brézou.
 The length of the Vézère is 211.2 km.